 · Reputational risks linked to poor waste management practices.

-Opportunities for the business · Lower operating costs, reduced environmental footprint and future proofing for resource shortages or increased resource costs can result from adopting energy efficiency, water efficiency and cleaner production measures.
+· Lower operating costs, reduced environmental footprint and future proofing for resource shortages or increased resource costs can result from adopting energy efficiency, water efficiency and cleaner production measures.

 · Improved access to market and customers and enhnced reputation from adoption of certification standards such as EDGE green building certification and/or ISO 20121 (green event management).